8-10 Mansfield St, Thornbury 3071.

 In summary, psychology is the broader scientific discipline that studies human behavior and mental processes, whereas psychotherapy is a specialized branch of psychology that focuses on the application of psychological principles and techniques to promote healing, growth, and well-being in individuals.

-Find a therapist to work with ...
+Find a practitioner to work with

-Finding the right therapist can sometimes be challenging.
-Our mission at Melbourne Integrated Therapies is to offer you a personal referral to one of our skilled and experienced therapists.
-Our therapists work from a wide range of lenses so that we can cater to your specific needs.
-Whether you are interested in working within more traditional frameworks like counselling, psychology and cognitive frameworks or from a more somatic, experiential lens we have a number of therapists that can help you.
-Dana works across our intake and referral system's is able to help you to make the decision of who to start therapy with.
+Our mission at Melbourne Integrated Therapies is to offer you a personal referral to a skilled and experienced practitioner.
+Whether you are interested in working within more traditional frameworks like counselling, psychology and cognitive frameworks or from a more somatic, experiential lens we offer a number of practitioners that can help you.